 As a C5-6 quadriplegic, I’d like to share a few helpful tips for anyone living with an SCI, particularly those new to their injury and recently released from their rehabilitation center.

 1. Plan a daily routine.

 Therefore, I recommend trying to stick to something similar or creating a daily routine of your own.
-When we create positive habits, whether we live with a spinal cord injury or not, this practice has a way of enhancing your life.
+When we create positive habits, it can truly enhance your life and help you adapt to life with a spinal cord injury.
 Especially in early recovery after you’re released, having too much extra time without a schedule or tasks to do can lead to depression.
 Find something you love to do or participate in, create a routine, and eventually, it will become a habit.

-Important note: Be sure to continue your self-cathing and bowel program as your physician has prescribed.
+Important note: Be sure to continue your bowel and bladder management program as your physician has prescribed, which may include the use of catheters.

 When you return home after your release, you might not have access to all the necessary equipment at home.
 It might be worth checking with your rehabilitation center to see if they offer continuing outpatient-based visits, so you can continue to use their equipment or get assistance with workouts.
 You might also check with your local gym or fitness center, as they might also have adaptive equipment.

 For exercising at home, you may find that resistance bands are a great help because they’re not only very effective but inexpensive as well.
 You can also purchase hand weights or even wristband weights if you have limited hand dexterity like me.